 After I left classroom teaching in 2010, I set out to understand why my teaching—and history schooling in general—seemed so ineffectual.
-During six years of intensive investigation, I discovered a fundamental flaw at the heart of history education that prevents history schooling from fulfilling the purpose of schooling, and it helps to explain why society finds it so difficult to learn from history.
+During seven years of intensive investigation, I discovered a fatal flaw at the heart of history education: Unlike other school subjects, history education lacks general principles of knowledge.

 History educators commonly try to compensate for history schooling's lack of subject-matter knowledge applicable in the future by emphasizing skills knowledge instead: critical thinking skills or the job skills of professional historians.
 Other core school subjects also have their critical thinking skills and professional practices, but in these other subjects, general principles form the foundation of learning because knowledge of how the world works is the necessary prerequisite to critical thinking.
 In history schooling, the foundation is missing.

-History education's inability to supply useful knowledge explains why history occupies a deeply inferior position in the schools relative to the other core subjects of mathematics, language, and science.
+History education's inability to supply knowledge useful in the future does much to explain why history occupies a deeply inferior position in the schools relative to the other core subjects of mathematics, language, and science.
 (See: Comparison of core school subjects.)